-If the world of time management teaches us anything, it’s that attention, our ability to focus on one thing at a time, can be a scarce resource.
-It is so scarce, in fact, that, these days, it’s become a commodity with a market value attached to it.
-People will, and do, pay good money to track – and anticipate – which notifications we check on our phones; which apps we’ll open or not; which social media platforms we use, for how long, and when.
+If the world of time management teaches us anything, it’s that attention – our ability to focus on one thing at a time – can be a scarce resource.
+It’s so scarce, in fact, that, these days, it’s become a commodity with a market value attached to it.
+People will, and do, pay good money to track – and anticipate – which notifications we check on our phones, which apps we’ll open and which social media platforms we use, for how long, and when.

-More than ever, countless actors are vying for our attention at every hour, minute, second of our lives, when we work, when we rest, when we sleep (yes: there are, of course, companies promising to make sense of our dreams).
+More than ever, countless actors are vying for our attention at every hour, minute and second of our lives – when we work, when we rest, when we sleep (yes, there are companies promising to make sense of our dreams).
 Psychologists talk of an attention economy, the idea that the more time we spend with a product, service or brand, the more attention we pay it, then the more likely we are to buy in to it, whether literally or metaphorically.

 As with all economies, we need to learn how to make the attention economy work for us, or we end up (literally) paying attention without getting much back.
 We need to learn instead how to focus on what matters to us, which is not always what others say should matter to us.

 Just as our self-control can be used up by ego depletion, so the sheer amount of information processing our brains need to do for us to learn and carry out tasks naturally limits the cognitive resource we have available.
-Excessive focus can be draining and counter-productive; our brains operate optimally when we switch between focus and unfocus.
+Excessive focus can be draining and counterproductive; our brains operate optimally when we switch between focused and more diffuse modes.
 But just as we can build up our stores of self-control, learning how to focus better can help us to make the most of the brain power we do have at our disposal.

 The wonder of flow

-The holy grail of focus and attention might just be what psychologist Mihaly Csikszentmihalyi calls flow.
-It’s a state of consciousness reported by athletes, artists, and other highly skilled professionals, but we can all recognise that moment when we’re completely immersed in a task, when time flies and when we’ve accomplished more than we realise.
+However, the holy grail of focus and attention might just be what psychologist Mihaly Csikszentmihalyi calls flow.
+It’s a state of consciousness reported by athletes, artists and other highly skilled professionals, but we can all recognise that moment when we’re completely immersed in a task, when time flies and we find we’ve accomplished more than we realise.

 When we are in flow, we are fully focused and at the peak of our productivity; it’s a state of optimal experience – of happiness, no less.
 According to Csikszentmihalyi, it’s “a state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it”.